Teach and live in a small community in the Colorado Rockies.

 Room and Board

-First time instructors receive $60.00/day, along with the following:
+First time instructors receive $75.00/day, along with the following:

 All staff live on our 6,000 acre property in Florissant, CO.
 Staff live in houses with other instructors.
-Houses are equipped with heat, bathrooms, and at least a kitchenette.
+Houses are equipped with heat and bathrooms.

 Meals are provided throughout workdays out of our excellent and accommodating lodge kitchen.
 Food is available for staff to prepare or take with on weekends.